About Donna Brooks

 My versatility as a practitioner

-After four decades helping my clients unwind limiting movement patterns and heal body-mind disconnection, I have put together simple but profound embodiment exercises that help everything from pain to Parkinson’s Disease and pelvic floor issues to the trauma of grief and loss.
+After four decades helping my clients unwind limiting movement patterns and heal body-mind disconnection, I have put together simple but profound embodiment approaches that help everything from pain and pelvic floor issues to the trauma of grief and loss.

-I have a broad toolbox that relieves stress in the nervous system, for ease and integration of movement whilst gaining perspective, insight, and courage.
+I have a broad toolbox that relieves stress in the nervous system, builds ease and integration of movement and helps you gain perspective, insight, and courage.